 Our expert employment lawyers work extensively with company directors and senior executives, with the aim of:

-- ensuring that employers follow a fair and legal redundancy process
+- Ensuring that employers follow a fair redundancy process, adhering to redundancy law.

 Hine Legal’s employment lawyers can examine your contract, and give you a realistic view of your current position and what may be done about it.
 We can also discuss with you the strategy and tactics involved in leaving your current employer.

-If your employer has made you redundant, or indicated that your post is at risk, you are legally entitled to a fair redundancy procedure, and your employer must act according to your contract and legal redundancy rights, including providing a redundancy consultation period.
-Hine Legal’s team will ensure that you are fully aware of your rights, and support you through the process to help you secure anything that you are entitled to.
+If your employer has made you redundant, or indicated that your post is at risk, you are legally entitled to a fair redundancy procedure.
+Your employer must act according to your contract and legal redundancy rights, including providing a redundancy consultation period.
+Hine Legal’s team will ensure that you are fully aware of these redundancy rights, and support you through the process to help you secure anything that you are entitled to.

 Settlement agreements can be used to agree how your employment will end, but they can also be used to settle ongoing workplace issues – for example, a dispute over holiday pay.
 We can help you to fully understand what you are being asked to sign, and will assist you with the aim of negotiating a better position for you if you wish.